Taking Stock of the Fujifilm X-E1, X-E2, X-T1 Mirrorless Cameras

 - In the original posting of this article I incorrectly calculated angle-of-view equivalents using a 1.6x crop factor.
 I have now corrected the article to use the correct 1.5x crop factor for angle-of-view equivalencies.

 - Updated on September 5, 2013 to add the availability of the Fujifilm XF 23mm f/1.4 R Lens for pre-order.
 (A general note: I make minor unannounced updates to articles on this blog from time to time.)

-- NEW Fujifilm X-E2 - due for mid-November 2013 release and available now for pre-order
+- NEW Fujifilm X-T1 – Announced January 2014 and available for preorder

-- Fujifilm X-E1 – still available and a good value at reduced price
+- Fujifilm X-E1 – replaced by the X-E2, but may still be available – a good value at reduced price

 - Additional Fujifilm X-series bodies